vistormu/proxima/README.md

 # ]

 [components]
-components_dir = "./components/" # The directory where the components are stored use_modules = false # If true, the components will be called as @module.component exclude = [] # Components to exclude from being loaded
+path = "./components/" # The directory where the components are stored use_modules = false # If true, the components will be called as @module.component exclude = [] # Components to exclude from being loaded
 ```